schafezp/planet-fitness-baskin-robbins/README.md

 [thaute_pf]: ./thaute_pf.png

 ## Methods

-I need to aquire the longitutude and latitude for all the stores for both pf and br.
+I need to aquire the longitutude and latitude for all the stores for both Planet Fitness and Baskin Robbins.
 It is unlikely such information is available on their website, although there might be a list of store addresses.
-Google maps geolocator api can be used to turn addresses into long,lat pairs.
+If I can find a list of addresses for all the stores then the google maps geolocator api can be used to turn addresses into longitude, latitude pairs.
+Alternatively I may be able to scrape the data off their map tracker pages.

 ### Finding planet fitness location data